Carbon Credits FAQ

 A carbon credit is a certified and transferable instrument representing one tonne of carbon dioxide equivalent (tCO2e) of greenhouse gas emissions that has been prevented from entering the atmosphere or greenhouse gases removed from the atmosphere.
 The carbon dioxide equivalent of greenhouse gases other than carbon dioxide (e.g., methane, nitrous oxide or fluorinated gases) is determined based on the amount of heat the gas traps in the atmosphere over time relative to carbon dioxide (i.e., its global warming potential).
 Carbon credits, also referred to as carbon offsets, are found in the voluntary carbon market.
 In the compliance or regulated carbon market, emission allowances (also known as carbon allowances) is a term used for a certificate or permit that represents the legal right to emit one tonne of carbon dioxide equivalent greenhouse gas emissions.
 For more information on the two types of carbon markets, please see the question below “What are the carbon markets?”

-Removal / Sequestration projects can involve nature-based activities, such as reforestation or afforestation that use trees to sequester and store carbon, or technology-based activities, such as direct air carbon capture and storage (“DACCS”) or bioenergy with carbon capture and storage (“BECCS”), including biochar.
+Removal / Sequestration projects can involve nature-based activities, such as reforestation or afforestation that use trees or soil to sequester and store carbon, or technology-based activities, such as direct air carbon capture and storage (“DACCS”) or bioenergy with carbon capture and storage (“BECCS”), including biochar.

 A carbon credit project can have positive impacts on the environment, local communities and biodiversity that go beyond their emission reductions or removals, which is referred to as “co-benefits”.
 These impacts can include protecting endangered species or providing tangible benefits to the local communities, or other activities which advance the United Nations Sustainable Development Goals.